anselrognlie/educational_materials/src/references/programming-with-python/thinking-about-variables.md

 id(does_nothing()): 4494621808
 ```

-The exact identifier values may differ on your own computer, but notice that the values for `id(None)` and `id(does_nothing())` are the same, since both result in a value of `None`.
-The values for `id(2)`, `id(1 + 1)`, and `id(addem(1, 1)` are also all the same, since they all result in a value of `2`. `id(1)` is different from the others, since it is the only call using a value of `1`.
+The exact identifier values may differ on your own computer, but notice that the values for `id(None)` and `id(does_nothing())` are the same since both result in a value of `None`.
+The values for `id(2)`, `id(1 + 1)`, and `id(addem(1, 1)` are also all the same since they all result in a value of `2`. `id(1)` is different from the others, since it is the only call using a value of `1`.

 ![Fig 3. `id` returns the _address_ of a value.](figures/python-variables-id-1.png)

 *Fig 3. `id` returns the _address_ of a value.*

 Notice in this example that none of the values we passed to `id` were stored in variables.
 The _addresses_ returned by `id` are the addresses of the values themselves.
 Each can be thought of as a label for that value, similar to our original idea about how values might be like boxes with a label on them.
+However, this time we have data to support that idea.

 ### Back to `a` and `b`

-Let's return to our original example and use our new understanding of `id` to see if we can get a better understanding of how it works.
+Let's return to example 1 and use our new understanding of `id` to see if we can get a better idea of how it works.

 ```python
 a = 1